THEWhiteArrow/ml-sales-prediction-kaggle/README.md

 Navigate to the project's main directory and run the main file using the command `python main.py`.

+### Caching

+The project uses a cahcing mechanism to load the data files into dataframes and store them in the `cache` directory.
+This is done to speed up the data loading process.
+If you want to reload the data from the original files, you can delete the files in the `cache` directory.

 ## Model

 The output of the project is a model that predicts the sales of a product in a store for a given date.
 The model is built using a time series forecasting approach.